psi4/psi4/doc/sphinxman/source/glossary_psivariables.rst

    CCnn TOTAL ENERGY
    CCnn CORRELATION ENERGY

-   The total electronic energy [H] and correlation energy component [H] for the requested approximate coupled-cluster (CC2, CC3, up to CC\ *nn*) level of theory.
+   The total electronic energy [Eh] and correlation energy component [Eh] for the requested approximate coupled-cluster (CC2, CC3, up to CC\ *nn*) level of theory.

+.. psivar:: CC DIPOLE

+   Dipole array [e a0] for the requested coupled cluster level of theory and root, (3,).

 .. psivar:: CC DIPOLE X
    CC DIPOLE Y